Places for Rehabilitation Care

 Number of Days in Rehabilitation

-You may resist the idea of being in a facility for rehabilitation.
+You may not like the idea of being in a physical rehabilitation facility.
 You may prefer to go home and “get back to normal” after surgery, a stroke, or another health event.
-However, many people need help regaining their abilities.
-The goal of rehabilitation is to help you regain maximum health and the highest level of independence possible.
+However, due to loss or impaired physical functioning, many people need help regaining their abilities.
+The goal of physical rehabilitation is to help you regain maximum health and the highest level of independence possible.

-“How long do I have to be in rehab?” is a difficult question to answer.
+“How long do I have to be in a physical rehabilitation program?” is a difficult question to answer.
 Much depends on the level of your injury or impairment and how quickly you progress.
 Every person is different.
 Financial considerations also play a role, and your insurance or financial coverage for treatment may affect the length of your treatment.

 Types of Therapy